-- ✓ I will Always ensure that the tailgate is released prior to commencing tipping - ✓ I will Ensure the load is trimmed and that no material can fall from the vehicle - ✓ I will Ensure the load is evenly distributed both across and along the body - ✓ I will Keep hands clear of tailgate trap areas - ✓ I will Remain in the cab with the door closed and seat belt on whilst the body is being raised and lowered - ✓ I will Be aware of any overhead obstructions, particularly power cables when tipping - I will Refer to the Institute of Road Transport Engineers (IRTE) Guide to Safe Tipping Vehicles, a link to which can be found in the reference section of this document. - I will Use on board Inclinometers if fitted - ✓ I will Use on board weighers fitted with Inclinometers - X I will not Begin to tip before checking the ground conditions - X I will not Tip the vehicle unless it is on firm level ground - X I will not Tip anywhere you consider unsafe - X I will not Tip over sheer edges of faces, pits or stockpiles - X I will not Travel with the body raised - X I will not Tandem tip.
+- ✓ I will Always ensure that the tailgate is released prior to commencing tipping - ✓ I will Ensure the load is trimmed and that no material can fall from the vehicle - ✓ I will Ensure the load is evenly distributed both across and along the body - ✓ I will Keep hands clear of tailgate trap areas - ✓ I will Remain in the cab with the door closed and seat belt on whilst the body is being raised and lowered - ✓ I will Be aware of any overhead obstructions, particularly power cables when tipping - I will Refer to the Institute of Road Transport Engineers (IRTE) Guide to Safe Tipping Vehicles, a link to which can be found in the reference section of this document. - ✓ I will Use onboard inclinometers if fitted (MPA Charter requires inclinometers to be fitted by 2024) - ✓ I will Use on board weighers fitted with Inclinometers - X I will not Begin to tip before checking the ground conditions - X I will not Tip the vehicle unless it is on firm level ground - X I will not Tip anywhere you consider unsafe - X I will not Tip over sheer edges of faces, pits or stockpiles - X I will not Travel with the body raised - X I will not Tandem tip.